maelyg/ONTViSc-hands-on-training/README.md

 For these samples, we recommend performing first a direct read homology search using:
 - megablast and the NCBI NT database
 - direct taxonomic read classification using Kraken2 (nucleotide-based) and Kaiju (protein-based).
-This will provide a quick overview of whether samples are infected.
+This will provide a quick overview of whether samples are predicted to be infected with any viruses and/or viroids, and warrant further investigation.
 ```
 # This command will:
 # Check for the presence of adapters